-For each shift I work at a particular desk, which is how we split up the work at Southwest.
+For each shift I work at a particular desk, which is how we split up the work.
 Each desk is responsible for all flights between certain city-pairs.
-For example, Desk 13 handles most Dallas departures.
-Desk 20 handles longhauls from the Southeast and Midwest to the West.
+For example, one desk handles most Dallas departures to other Texas destinations, such as Dallas Love to Austin.
+Another desk handles longer flights from the Southeast to the West, such as Atlanta to Las Vegas.
 We usually work 6 days on, 3 off, 6 on, 3 off, 6 on, 6 off each month.
 There are three main shifts: day (roughly 6 AM – 2 PM), afternoon (roughly 2 PM – 10 PM), and midnight (roughly 10 PM – 6 AM).
 Some people, including myself, like to trade shifts to adjust our days off.
 The Airline Dispatchers Federation website has more info on our profession.

 A typical day starts with a brief from the dispatcher whom you relieve by taking over control of their flights.
 He/she tells me about any significant weather, turbulence, problem flights, or other relevant issues.
 Then I log in to the computers and open the various software that I use.
 I inherit some enroute flights from the previous dispatcher and some flights that they planned but haven’t yet taken off.
 I look over the flight releases, checking to make sure I’m happy with the fuel load and that all the paperwork is in order.
 I check the current weather and forecasts for each city, radar, fronts, turbulence forecasts and reports, and air traffic at busy airports like Philadelphia.
 Once I have a handle on what’s happening in my area, I plan the runways, runway conditions, temperatures, air pressures, contingency fuel, and alternates for my airports.
 Then I make the computer use those inputs to create a flight plan for each flight, including the time enroute, altitude, route, minimum required fuel, and maximum takeoff weight.
 I look over each flight plan to ensure that it is legal, safe, cost-effective, and likely to get the flight to its destination on-time without having to divert for weather or other issues.
 If anything is broken on the aircraft, such as a seat back or overhead bin, I consult the Minimum Equipment List to see whether we are still safe to fly, and if so, what we need to do to keep the flight safe and legal.
 Once I’m satisfied, I file the flight plan with air traffic control, and our operations agents print out the flight plan at the airport for the captain.
 While all this is happening, I might get calls about maintenance issues, problems with a flight being overweight for takeoff, questions on weather or turbulence, text messages from pilots enroute regarding issues like turbulence or sick flight attendants who need to be replaced at the next city, or a host of other issues.
 If the dispatcher next to me steps away, I might answer their calls as well.
 If everything is running smoothly, it’s not nearly as stressful as it might seem.
 But if many problems pop up at once, or even if you get a few problems that are hard to solve, it can make for a very busy shift.